borntofrappe/playground/borntofrappe/README.md

 - [x] add landing page/anchor links to landing page

-- [ ] restructure illustration component to use declarative properties (not index, but tilt, rotation...)
+- [x] restructure illustration component to use declarative properties (not index, but tilt, rotation...)

-- [ ] rename illustration to planet, with name, satellites and other arguments
+- [x] rename illustration to planet, with name, satellites and other arguments

+- [x] update illustration/planet in the landing page

+- [ ] consider updating breadcrumb to map, navigation to galaxy.
+Silly, but more appropriate labels.

 - [ ] create a background for the different sections